Giovannipcl/Thesis/App5_2/README.txt

 The repository contains two distinct folders:

   - macOS (If your machine runs macOS, we suggest using this folder.
 If you are using a Linux distribution, you can try it, but some Linux versions may require additional adjustments.
 In that case, we recommend using the Other folder.)
-  - Other (For Windows and Linux distributions.)
+  - Other (For Windows, macOS or Linux distributions.)

 #############################################
 #### 1. Files